kintel/cgaljs/README.md

 This is a project to aid porting [CGAL](http://www.cgal.org/) code to Javascript using an amazing tool called [Emscripten](https://github.com/kripken/emscripten)

+Dependencies:

+* Emscripten (and all its requirements including Python, Clang, Java, and NodeJS)
+* Emscripten tools must be on the path
+* Linux build tools

 To get started:

 * Clone the Git repo